fysh711426/UndetectedChromeDriver/README.md

 　Set browser executable file path.
 　default using $PATH to execute.

+* **port:** int, optional, default: 0
+　Set the port used by the chromedriver executable. (not debugger port)

 * **logLevel:** int, optional, default: 0
 　Set chrome logLevel.

 * **headless:** bool, optional, default: false
 　Specifies to use the browser in headless mode.
 　warning: This reduces undetectability and is not fully supported.

+* **noSandbox:** bool, optional, default: true
+　Set use --no-sandbox, and suppress the "unsecure option" status bar.
+　this option has a default of true since many people seem to run this as root(....) ,
+　and chrome does not start when running as root without using --no-sandbox flag.

 * **suppressWelcome:** bool, optional, default: true
 　First launch using the welcome page.